SideStore/SideStore-Docs/references/faq.md

 **Fix Two: Make a new pairing file**

 To start the process of using a new pairing file you go to settings tab and click Reset Pairing file and you accept the prompt.
 Then you just follow the [Pairing File instructions](https://wiki.sidestore.io/guides/install#pairing-file).

+### Currently Known issues. <a name="paragraph29"></a>

+If your currently having issues and want to know if we already know about them.
+Then check out our github issue that has list of known issues and ways to mitigate some of the issues you might be having.
+Some of the issues in this list might be known that are not there, but are in the github issues section. https://github.com/SideStore/SideStore/issues/490

+If you have any issues that arent in this list.
+Just make a github issue or [join our discord.](https://discord.gg/RgpFBX3Q3k)